mahendrabairagi/AWS_ML_At_Edge_With_NVIDIA_Jetson_Nano/README.md

 - 3.6 Run model, check inference

 #### 3.1 Installing SageMaker Neo runtime
-Sagemaker Neo Runtime aka SageMake Neo DLR is a runtime library that helps run models complies using Sagemaker Neo in cloud.
-In our model training step, last step is to compile model using Sagemaker Neo.
-In this step we will install Sagemaker Neo Runtime.
+SageMaker Neo Runtime aka SageMaker Neo DLR is a runtime library that helps run models complies using SageMaker Neo in cloud.
+In our model training step, last step is to compile model using SageMaker Neo.
+In this step we will install SageMaker Neo Runtime.
-- Go to Sagemaker Neo git https://neo-ai-dlr.readthedocs.io/en/latest/install.html
+- Go to SageMaker Neo git https://neo-ai-dlr.readthedocs.io/en/latest/install.html
 - Check step under "Installing Pre-built DLR Wheels for Your Device"
-- You can install Sagemaker Neo using  "pip install  link-to-matching-wheel-on-S3"
+- You can install SageMaker Neo using  "pip install  link-to-matching-wheel-on-S3"
 - link-to-matching-wheel-on-S3 is for Jetson Nano, look for link such as https://s3-us-west-2.amazonaws.com/neo-ai-dlr-release/v1.0/jetsonnano-aarch64-cu10-ubuntu18_04-glibc2_27-libstdcpp3_4/dlr-1.0-py2.py3-none-any.whl
-- Donwload this .whl file
+- Download this .whl file
 - log into Jetbot or SSH to jetbot.
 Install this .whl file using command such as
 ```
 sudo pip install dlr-1.0-py2.py3-none-any.whl